 Our phone lines are available 24/7, so call us now to schedule a free consultation with one of our experienced Sarasota-based attorneys.
 Contact us at (941) 444-4444.

 What Is Arson Under Florida Law?

 As is defined in Florida Statute 806.01, arson is where a person “willfully or unlawfully” causes damage to property or injures someone through the use of fire or an explosion.
 This is a very serious offense in Sarasota, FL.
 If you are found guilty of arson, you will be facing serious penalties.
-Therefore, defendants should take being charged with arson seriously and should contact The Law Place immediately to receive legal advice and guidance.
+Therefore, defendants should take being charged with arson seriously and should contact the Sarasota Arson lawyer immediately to receive legal advice and guidance.

 According to the law stated above, some types of property that are commonly damaged in arson cases are:

 - Places of worship, such as churches or mosques.

 - Hospitals and similar healthcare centers, including nursing homes and care homes.

 A building or an enclosed area with a roof over it is classed as a structure and, if damaged in the act of arson, will result in the person convicted facing serious penalties.
 This can even include a tent, a vehicle, and more.

 For the most part, charges are often higher and more serious if the building that was destroyed usually contains people.
 As well as this, the more damage that is done to the property and the more injured anyone involved is, the more serious the charges.

 If you have been charged with criminal mischief or arson in Sarasota, then you need to contact The Law Place.
 Our criminal defense attorneys will do everything in their power to ensure that you receive the best outcome possible.
 Call us as soon as possible, as the sooner you enlist in our help, the sooner our lawyers will be able to build a strong case to defend you.